estansifer/water-maze/README.md

 ## Important Notes

- * To configure the mod, edit the configuration section at the top of `control.lua`.
+ * To configure the mod, edit the configuration section at the top of `config.lua`.
 There are instructions immediately below the configuration section.
+For more advanced features read the comments in `patterns/patterns.lua` describing the patterns you are interested in.
  * In most configurations, resources are much rarer and harder to reach than in the vanilla game.
 It is strongly recommended to turn resource generation WAY up, probably to maximum on size and richness at least.
 You may also want to turn enemy spawns down.